 Are you going to study abroad for the next semester or two?
 This page is designed to help you understand what happens to your financial aid for the semester(s) you are going abroad.
-We strongly encourage you to read the information and save this page for future reference.
+We strongly encourage you to read the information (or our Study Abroad FAQ) and save this page for future reference.

-If you have any questions or concerns, please do not hesitate to contact our office or the Center for International Studies for additional information.
+If you have any questions or concerns, please do not hesitate to contact our office or the Center for Global Education for additional information.

 Students with outside scholarships must check with the sponsoring agency providing those funds to ensure that funding can be used while studying abroad.
 For the Federal Parent Loan for Undergraduate Students (PLUS) and Suggested Lender List, all paperwork needs to be completed with Providence College and/or lender prior to departure.
 This includes the self-certification form and/or master promissory note, if applicable.

-Students may contract with Tuition Management Systems (TMS) to cover charges that are billed directly from Providence College such as PC tuition and the study abroad fee.
-TMS cannot be used to manage the other expenses that are billed by the host institution.
-You will be responsible for paying additional charges directly to the host institution.
+Students may contract with our payment plan to cover charges that are billed directly from Providence College.
+Payment plans, however, cannot be used to manage the other expenses that are billed by your abroad program.
+You should contact your abroad program to make payment arrangements.

 Some study abroad programs require that certain fees be paid up front and out of pocket regardless of the types and amounts of financial assistance you have applied for and are receiving.
 Some examples of such fees would be an enrollment deposit, damage deposit, insurance fee, round trip airfare, taxes and fuel charges.
 Please contact your host program for information regarding their payment policies.

 If your bill at the College is paid and you have credit (i.e. extra money), you can use it towards any abroad related expense.
 For additional information or to request a check, email the Bursar’s Office (firstname.lastname@example.org).

 If you have a credit (i.e. extra money) on your account and would like your abroad program to know about it, send us their deferral form (most programs have one).
 Complete the student section and we are happy to do the rest!